Shahriar-Kariman/CS3873_Assignment_2/CS3873_Assignment_2.md

 \end{split}
 $$

-Notice how the speed for client-server architecture doesnt depend on $u_i$ so i can just get rid of the column on the left.
+Notice how the speed for client-server architecture doesn't depend on $u_i$ so i can just get rid of the column on the left.

 | N = 10 | N = 100    | N = 1000    |
 |--------|------------|-------------|